Welcome Truth-seeker

 Pros

 This could be harmonious.
-Connectors will understand where you’re coming from, even if they don’t agree with it.
+Integrated people understand where you’re coming from, even if they don’t agree with it.

 Cons

 You may find them too wishy-washy and diplomatic.
 Do they always have to be so understanding?
-Having a Future thinking style means you have fire in your belly and they’d better be able to keep up with that.
+You’re always ready to take a stand for what you believe in and you’d hope for the same from your partner.

 Want to read more about this Archetype?